eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 A _piece_ is, unsurprisingly, a partial piece of the torrents data.
 A torrent's data is split into _N_ number of pieces of equal size (except the last piece in a torrent, which might be of smaller size than the others).
 The piece length is specified in the `.torrent` file.
 Typically pieces are of sizes 512 kB or less, and should be a power of 2.

-Pieces are still too big to be shared efficiently between peers, so pieces are further divided into something refered to as _blocks_.
+Pieces are still too big to be shared efficiently between peers, so pieces are further divided into something referred to as _blocks_.
 Blocks is the chunks of data that is actually requested between peers, but pieces are still used to indicate which peer that have which pieces.
 If only blocks should have been used it would increase the overhead in the protocol greatly (resulting in longer BitFields, more Have message and larger `.torrent` files).

 A _block_ is 2^14 (16384) bytes in size, except the final block that most likely will be of a smaller size.